-Expats have a variety of choice when it comes to education and schools in Johannesburg.
+When it comes to education and schools in Johannesburg, expats will have plenty of choice.
 There are many government-run public schools of varying quality, independent private schools as well as international schools.
 The majority of expats send their children to private or international schools in and around the city.

-As is the case almost everywhere, the waiting lists for the best schools in Johannesburg are long, and expats are advised to apply as far in advance as possible if they want their children to attend their school of choice.
+The waiting lists for the best schools in Johannesburg can be long, and expats are advised to apply as far in advance as possible if they want their children to attend their school of choice.

 Public schools in Johannesburg